ConnorBP/pokemon-git-tracker/README.md

 - **Multiple Profiles**: If you need to use multiple AWS accounts, you can configure additional profiles using `aws configure --profile <profile_name>`.
 - **Help & Resources**: For more detailed instructions and troubleshooting, visit the [AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

+### Terraform

+#### Step 1: Install Terraform
+1. **Download the Terraform**:
+   - For Windows/Linux/MacOS: Download the installer from [Terraform installation official page]([https://aws.amazon.com/cli/](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli#install-terraform)).
+   - For macOS using homebrew: Run the following command in your terminal:
+     ```
+     brew tap hashicorp/tap
+     brew install hashicorp/tap/terraform
+     ```

+2. **Verify the installation**:
+   - Open your terminal or command prompt and run `terraform -help`.
+You should see a list of the available Terraform commands.

+#### Additional Tips
+- **Help & Resources**: To get started with IaC (Infraestructure as Code), visit the Terraforms AWS deep dive [IaC with AWS](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code) and [Terraform AWS Example Modules](https://github.com/terraform-aws-modules).